Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Peer Support Programs

-Similar to group therapy, peer support programs connect teens with schizophrenia to others who have similar experiences, creating a sense of community and understanding.
-These programs provide a safe, non-judgmental space to share challenges, learn coping strategies, and offer mutual encouragement.
+Similar to group therapy, peer support programs connect teens who have schizophrenia with others who have similar experiences, creating a sense of community and understanding.
+These programs provide a safe, non-judgmental space to share challenges, learn coping mechanisms, and offer mutual encouragement.
 Peer support programs provide meaningful connections and compassionate guidance if your teen feels isolated or misunderstood.

 Social Skills Training